orientechnologies/orientdb-docs/source/Tutorial-Working-with-distributed-graph-database.md

 # Working with Distributed Graphs

-Once a server has joined the distributed cluster, all the clients are constantly notified about it so that in case of failure they will switch transparently to the next available server.
-Check this by using the console.
-When OrientDB runs in distributed configuration, the current cluster shape is visible with the [`info`](Console-Command-Info.md) command.
+When OrientDB joins a distributed cluster, all clients connecting to the server node are constantly notified about this state.
+This ensures that, in the event that server node fails, the clients can switch transparently to the next available server.

+You can check this through the console.
+When OrientDB runs in a distributed configuration,t he current cluster shape is visible through the [`INFO`](Console-Command-Info.md) command.

 <pre>
-$ <code class="lang-sh userinput">cd bin</code>
-$ <code class="lang-sh userinput">./console.sh</code>
+$ <code class="lang-sh userinput">$ORIENTDB_HOME/bin/console.sh</code>

 OrientDB console v.1.6 www.orientechnologies.com
 Type 'help' to display all the commands supported.
 Installing extensions for GREMLIN language v.2.5.0-SNAPSHOT

 orientdb> <code class="lang-sql userinput">CONNECT remote:localhost/GratefulDeadConcerts admin admin</code>

 Connecting to database [remote:localhost/GratefulDeadConcerts] with user 'admin'...OK

 orientdb> <code class="lang-sql userinput">INFO</code>

 Current database: GratefulDeadConcerts (url=remote:localhost/GratefulDeadConcerts)
 </pre>

-Cluster configuration:
+For reference purposes, the server nodes in the example have the following configurations.
+As you can see, it is a two node cluster running a single server host.
+The first node listens on port `2481` while the second on port `2480`.

 ```json
 {